C2SM/c2sm.github.io/tools/extpar.md

 # EXTPAR

 EXTPAR (External Parameters for Numerical Weather Prediction and Climate Application) is an official COSMO Consortium software that generates external parameter fields used as input for the COSMO and ICON models.

+## Support status

+The `master` branch is continuously tested on Piz Daint

 ## Access